 - Bachelor’s degree in Computer Science, a related field, or equivalent practical experience.

-- Typically 5 years of experience with data structures or algorithms.
+- Experience with data structures or algorithms.

 - Experience working in computing, distributed systems, storage, or networking.